 The past few years have shown us that employers and unions have plenty to bargain about mid-term.
 Be it COVID policies, police bodycams, layoffs, or hazard pay; sometimes issues cannot wait until contract expiration.
 Our panel will discuss the distinctions between decisional and impact bargaining, when a union can demand impact bargaining, what an employer can and should do when the union demands it, and what happens if the parties cannot agree.

-Robb B. Craddock currently serves as Senior Director of Labor and Employee Relations – Illinois Human Resources for the University of Illinois at Urbana-Champaign.
-At the University, Mr. Craddock serves as chief spokesperson and is responsible for the administration of twenty (20) different labor agreements covering university employees.
-Mr. Craddock represents the University’s Chancellor in grievance matters.
-Prior to working for the University of Illinois at Urbana-Champaign, Robb Craddock served as the Deputy Director of Labor Relations for the Illinois Department of Central Management Services from September 2008 through January 2015.
-In that role, he successfully handled labor relations matters on behalf of the Office of the Governor.
-Mr. Craddock represented the largest employer in the State of Illinois.
-His tenure as the State of Illinois’ chief labor negotiator exposed him to multiple labor unions including American Federation of State, County and Municipal Employees (AFSCME), Service Employees International Union, Teamsters and various trade unions.
-In 2019, Robb Craddock returned to Illinois Department of Central Management Services in conjunction with the University of Illinois at Urbana-Champaign to serve as Chief Labor Relations Negotiator and Executive Branch Labor Relations Advisor.
-While in that capacity, he successfully negotiated an agreement with AFSCME Council 31; ending a four (4) year labor dispute.
-In October 2013, Mr. Craddock accepted on behalf of the Illinois Department of Central Management Services the James Baird Leadership Award for 2013 presented by the Illinois Public Employer Labor Relations Association (IPELRA).
-This annual award recognizes leadership and achievement in Illinois public sector labor relations.
-Robb is an at-Large Member of the IPELRA Board of Directors, and a member of the Legislative Advocacy Committee.
-Mr. Craddock received his Master of Public Administration with a graduate certification in Public Sector Labor Relations from the University of Illinois at Springfield.
-Mr. Craddock received his Bachelor of Arts in Political Science from Western Illinois University.
+Prior to joining the University of Illinois, Mr. Craddock served as Deputy Director of Labor Relations for the Illinois Department of Central Management Services (CMS) from September 2008 to January 2015.
+In that capacity, he managed labor relations on behalf of the Office of the Governor, representing the largest employer in the State of Illinois.
+His work involved negotiations with a broad range of labor unions, including the American Federation of State, County and Municipal Employees (AFSCME), Service Employees International Union (SEIU), Teamsters, and various trade unions.
+In 2019, Mr. Craddock returned to CMS in collaboration with the University of Illinois to serve as Chief Labor Relations Negotiator and Executive Branch Labor Relations Advisor.
+During this tenure, he successfully negotiated a resolution with AFSCME Council 31, concluding a four-year labor dispute.
+In October 2013, Mr. Craddock accepted the James Baird Leadership Award on behalf of CMS, presented by the Illinois Public Employer Labor Relations Association (IPELRA).
+This annual award recognizes outstanding leadership and achievement in public sector labor relations in Illinois.

 Thomas M. Melody graduated from Loyola University of Chicago in 1988 with a Bachelor of Arts degree in English.
 He received his Juris Doctor degree from Loyola University School of Law in 1994.